paulresdat/ServiceCollection/README.md

 ctxt = ConfigurationContext("config.json", json_loader=JsonLoader())
 ```

-I would want to use this instead if I wanted to allow comments.
-Comment json is python module you can use instead that allows you to comment out the json file:
+I would want to use this interface if I wanted to inject a different module for loading and dumping JSON data for configurations.
+The module in this example allows you to put comments into your JSON data as long as there's newlines:

 ```json
 {